 Kids Club Kampala was founded by Olivia Barker White, Corrie Fraser and Samuel Wambayo in 2009.
 Olivia and Corrie share their story of founding Kids Club Kampala with Sam:

 Without a doubt, the most rewarding thing is seeing children and communities whose lives are being changed for the better by Kids Club Kampala.
-Seeing children who a couple of years ago were severely malnourished now being healthy, seeing children going to school who previously had no hope of doing so, seeing a woman able to provide for her family, seeing a child who was abandoned now have a loving home to stay in – there is no greater feeling!
+Seeing severely malnourished children who a couple of years later are now healthy, seeing children going to school who previously had no hope of doing so, seeing a woman able to provide for her family, seeing a child who was abandoned now have a loving home to stay in – there is no greater feeling!
 This is what keeps us going, this is what inspires us and gives us the passion and determination to succeed.